openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func getRdbStore(context: UIAbilityContext, config: StoreConfig): RdbStore
 ```

 **Function:** Obtains a related RdbStore to operate the relational database.
-Users can configure the parameters of the RdbStore according to their needs and then call the RdbStore interface to perform related data operations.
+Users can configure RdbStore parameters according to their needs and then call RdbStore interfaces to perform related data operations.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core